-Panel 1.a: Bottom values of the responses of log population (by states)
+Panel 1.a: Extreme values of the responses of log population (by states)

-Panel 1.b: Bottom values of the responses of log house price-to-income ratios (by states)
+Panel 1.b: Extreme values of the responses of log house price-to-income ratios (by states)

-Panel 2.a: Periods in which the responses of log population reach their bottom values (by states)
+Panel 2.a: Periods in which the responses of log population reach their extreme values (by states)

-Panel 2.b: Periods in which the responses of log house price-to-income ratios reach their bottom values (by states)
+Panel 2.b: Periods in which the responses of log house price-to-income ratios reach their extreme values (by states)

-Figure S9: The sizes and speed of the responses of U.S. states (except for California) to a positive land-supply shock in California
+Figure S7: Sizes and speed of responses of U.S. states (except for California) to a positive land-supply shock in California

 Notes: In each panel, a dot represents a state.
-In Panels 1.a and 1.b, the vertical axis corresponds to the extreme value of state's response after a ten per cent positive land-supply shock in California, and in Panels 2.a and 2.b, the vertical axis corresponds to period in which state's response reaches its extreme value.
-States are ordered ascendingly by their distances to California, and the horizontal axis corresponds to state's rank in terms of distance to California.
+In Panels 1.a and 1.b, the vertical axis corresponds to the extreme value of a state's response after a ten per cent positive land-supply shock in California, and in Panels 2.a and 2.b, the vertical axis corresponds to period in which a state's response reaches its extreme value.
+States are ordered ascendingly by their distance from California, and the horizontal axis corresponds to a state's rank in terms of distance from California.